drikonmyar/smart-train-booking/README.md

 # smart-train-booking
-A full-stack train ticket booking web application built using Spring Boot, React, and PostgreSQL
+A full-stack train ticket booking web application built using Spring Boot, React and PostgreSQL